University Professor, Professor Emeritus (Retired)

 Phone: 416-736-2100 Ext.
 66120

 Sharon Murphy began her teaching career in Newfoundland and Labrador where she taught special education for several years.
 After completing her Masters degree in early childhood education at the University of Alberta, she took a position with the Newfoundland Department of Education's Learning Centre.
 Her responsibilities there required her to travel throughout the province undertaking educational assessments requested by school districts, parents, or other stakeholders.
 She pursued doctoral studies at the Unversity of Arizona with a major in educational psychology (child development) and a minor in literacy education.
 Sharon returned to the Department of Education in Newfoundland and was the principal author of a provincial guide for children with difficulties in reading and writing.
-In 1988, she accepted an appointment in the Faculty of Education at York University and has served as Director of the Graduate Program as well as Associate Dean of the faculty of Graduate Studies.
+In 1988, she accepted an appointment in the Faculty of Education at York University.
+At York University, she has served as Director of the Graduate Program in Education as well as Associate Dean of the faculty of Graduate Studies.
 She has also served as Undergraduate Program Director, Associate Dean Academic and Interim Dean in the Faculty of Educaton.
 For several years, she co-edited Language Arts, a journal of the National Council of Techers of English.
 She was awarded a University Professorship by the Senate of York University in 2022.

 Current interests are assessment, literacy educaton and early childhood education